okta/okta-auth-js/README.md

 * `getItem(key)`
 * `setItem(key, value)`

-The storage provider will receive the users's raw tokens, as a string.
+The storage provider will receive the user's raw tokens, as a string.
 Any custom storage provider should take care to save this string in a secure location which is not accessible by other users.

 ```javascript
 tokenManager: {